 During the Civil War, Douglass actively supported the Union war effort – hoping that the war would see the end of slavery.
 He campaigned for African Americans to be allowed to engage in the fight for freedom, and Douglass later served as a recruiter for African Americans into the Union army.
 Douglass was delighted with Lincoln’s Emancipation Proclamation of 1863, writing of the event:

 “..we were watching … by the dim light of the stars for the dawn of a new day … we were longing for the answer to the agonizing prayers of centuries.”

-In 1865, after the civil war, the 14th and 15th Amendment to the US constitution were passed providing in law, equal citizenships and equal rights for all men, regardless of colour.
+In 1865, just after the civil war, the 14th and 15th Amendment to the US constitution was passed providing in law, equal citizenships and equal rights for all men, regardless of colour.

-However, he also appreciated that fundamentally Lincoln opposed slavery and enabled it’s abolition through the 1863 Emancipation Proclamation, and the passage of the 14th and 15th Amendments.
-Douglass warmed to Lincoln after meeting in person, he was struck by Lincoln’s warm and genuine friendship.
+However, he also appreciated that fundamentally Lincoln opposed slavery and enabled its abolition through the 1863 Emancipation Proclamation, and the passage of the 14th and 15th Amendments.
+Douglass warmed to Lincoln after meeting in person, he was struck by Lincoln’s good-nature and genuine friendship.
 In his last autobiography, he referred to Lincoln as ‘America’s greatest President’.

 “Mr. Lincoln was not only a great President, but a great man — too great to be small in anything.
 In his company I was never in any way reminded of my humble origin, or of my unpopular color.”